-Cycling Savvy is a traffic cycling course developed for the Florida Bicycle Association.
-The course teaches the principles of Mindful Bicycling:
+Cycling Savvy is a traffic cycling course designed to teach the principles of Mindful Bicycling:

 - empowerment to act as confident, equal road users;

 - strategies for safe, stress-free integrated cycling;